CKalitin/ckalitin.github.io/_posts/2024-04-07-spacex-bandwagon-mission.md

 ![Image description]({{site.url}}/assets/images/covers/spacex-bandwagon-mission.jpg){: height="600" .align-center}

+SpaceX's Bandwagon-1 rideshare mission launched yesterday and I was busy speedrunning a unit of Chemistry 11 in 8 hours to write this blog post before the launch.

-SpaceX's Bandwagon-1 rideshare mission is set to launch tomorrow on April 7th 2024 at 10:16 pm PST.
+SpaceX's Bandwagon-1 rideshare mission is set to launch tomorrow on April 7th 2024 at 4:16 pm PST.
 This is the first of SpaceX's rideshare missions to low inclination orbits.
 SpaceX's previous Transporter missions have all gone to Sun Synchronous Orbits (SSO) which are ideal for Earth Observation satellites.
 The Bandwagon-1 mission will expand the range of payloads that can be launched on a Falcon 9 rideshare mission and will continue the trend of making dedicated small satellite launch a smaller niche of the market.
 While dedicated small satellite launch will lose market share, the overall market will increase and provide more satellites that must be launched.